exonum/exonum-python-client/README.md

 ## Overview

-Exonum light client is Python library for working with Exonum blockchain from the client side and can be easily integrated to an existing application.
-Also, Exonum light client provides access to common utils toolkit which contains some helpful functions for hashing, cryptography, serialization etc.
+Exonum light client is a Python library for working with Exonum blockchain from the client side.
+It can be easily integrated to an existing application.
+Also, Exonum light client provides access to common utils toolkit which contains some helpful functions for hashing, cryptography, serialization, etc.

 ## Capabilities
 By using the client you are able to perform the following operations:

 - Submit transactions to the node
-- Receive transaction information
+- Receive information on transactions
-- Receive blockchain blocks information
+- Receive information on blockchain blocks
-- Receive node system information
+- Receive information on the node system
-- Receive node status information
+- Receive information on the node status

 ## Compatibility
 The following table shows versions compatibility: